RobPo/Paperino/readme.md

 Released under BSD license (3-clause BSD license), check license.txt for more informations.

-We invested time and resources providing this open source code, please support Paperino and open source hardware @Adafruit and by purchasing this product @Crowdsupply @Paperino @Plasticlogic
+We invested time and resources providing this open source code, please support Paperino and open source hardware @Adafruit and by purchasing this product @Crowdsupply @Paperino @Plasticlogic.

 If you like this project please [follow us on Twitter](https://twitter.com/paperino_io).
 Having problems or have awesome suggestions?
 Contact us: paperino.display@gmail.com.